holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

 The scaffolding tool can add zome and UI functions for updating and deleting entries.
-In the case of our to-do app we want to be able to do both, which is the default, so just press `<enter>`.
+In the case of our to-do app we want to be able to do both, which is the default, so just press <kbd>Enter</kbd>.
 You should then see:

 ::: output-block